makuk66/rustpixmas/docker/README.md

 Docker Notes
 ============

-The Raspberry Pi I use use is a [Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/), running the latest [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) purchased late 2015.
+The Raspberry Pi I use use is a [Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) purchased late 2015, running the latest [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).

 Instructions for installing Docker on the Raspberry Pi are [in the manual](https://docs.docker.com/install/linux/docker-ce/debian/), which mentions what does and doesn't work on Raspbian.
 The installation instructions on [this blog post](https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/) are the same but a little easier to follow.
 But, that didn't work: `containerd` crashed. `gdb` showed `containerd` crashed with `SIGILL`, similar to [moby/issues/29347](https://github.com/moby/moby/issues/29347#issuecomment-306171942).
 I found helpful information in [moby/issues/38175](https://github.com/moby/moby/issues/38175).
 Installing `18.06.3` fixed it.